-- 3.2.2 The Committee members shall: - i. collectively develop criteria for evaluating candidates prior to reviewing any applications, including criteria that articulate academic excellence as well as consider diversity and a broad range of career paths, including those of applicants not based in a typical academic trajectory, and/or diverse skill sets which may encompass research & scholarship, teaching, or service activities are outside of mainstream forms, - ii. base criteria on Part B.1 and B.2 that describe research & scholarship, teaching, and service, and the expectations for academic staff in different ranks and streams, - iii. rank criteria in order of weight and importance prior to screening applicants using an evaluation matrix, - iv. be informed by a method to identify an applicant's skills, abilities, experience, and qualities, - v. review and assess all applicant files using criteria formulated by the Committee, - vi. develop a short list of candidates, - vii. develop a final ranking process for interviewed candidates based upon established relevant criteria and that identifies candidates' suitability for the position. - 3.2.3 All members of the Committee have a responsibility to ensure the fairness of the proceedings, the appropriate application of criteria, and the reduction of implicit, overt and/or other types of bias and/or discrimination.
+- xi. ensure all records associated with the selection processes, including written, electronic, audio and/or video recordings, are managed and retained, according to the University's Master Records Retention Schedule, Information Asset Management Policy, Privacy Policy, and standard Faculty administrative practices and procedures. - C.3.2.2 The Committee members shall: - i. collectively develop criteria for evaluating candidates prior to reviewing any applications, including criteria that articulate academic excellence as well as consider diversity and a broad range of career paths, including those of applicants not based in a typical academic trajectory, and/or diverse skill sets which may encompass research & scholarship, teaching, or service activities are outside of mainstream forms, - ii. base criteria on Part B.1 and B.2 that describe research & scholarship, teaching, and service, and the expectations for academic staff in different ranks and streams, - iii. rank criteria in order of weight and importance prior to screening applicants using an evaluation matrix, - iv. be informed by a method to identify an applicant's skills, abilities, experience, and qualities, - v. review and assess all applicant files using criteria formulated by the Committee, - vi. develop a short list of candidates, - vii. make every reasonable effort to attend candidate interviews in person, - viii. become familiar with and act in accordance with the University's Privacy Policy, - ix. develop a final ranking process for interviewed candidates based upon established relevant criteria and that identifies candidates' suitability for the position. - C.3.2.3 All members of the Committee have a responsibility to ensure the fairness of the proceedings, the appropriate application of criteria, and the reduction of implicit, overt and/or other types of bias and/or discrimination.
 The proceedings shall be inclusive and recognize practices that reflect EDIA communities, shared space, cultural safety, and intercultural capacity.
 Diversity of opinions from Committee members shall be welcomed and respected at all times.
 Any concerns regarding process shall be introduced and discussed at the Committee.
-All Committee discussions shall remain confidential. - 3.2.4 At least once every two years, all members of the Committee shall be required to participate in training around EDIA and Indigenous engagement as well as DORA and its principles.
+All Committee discussions shall remain confidential. - C.3.2.4 At least once every two years, all members of the Committee shall be required to participate in training around EDIA and Indigenous engagement as well as DORA and its principles. - C.3.2.5 The standard procedure for candidate interviews requires in-person attendance of all committee members.
+However, where appropriate, the Chair has the discretion to permit synchronous hybrid or virtual interview formats.
+Consideration should be given to ensuring consistent interview experiences for all candidates.
+In exceptional cases where one or more voting committee members cannot attend either in-person or virtually, audio or video recordings of the interview may be created subject to the following: - i. the recording(s) may only be used for the purpose of post-hoc review by the absent voting member(s); - ii. the candidate must be advised of the above purpose of the recording and provide prior written consent;